Oklahoma vs. Kansas State NCAA Football Odds, Plays and Insights | October 2, 2021

 - Kansas State has two wins against the spread in four games this year.

-- Kansas State is 2-1 against the spread and 3-0 overall when the team churns out over 296.0 yards.
+- Kansas State is 2-1 against the spread and 3-0 overall when the team totals over 296.0 yards.

-- The Wildcats have turned the ball over seven times, one fewer times than the Sooners have forced turnovers (8).
+- The Wildcats have seven giveaways this season, while the Sooners have eight takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.